Fortress-Wars/FortressWars-Server/README.md

 ## Running

-Run `docker compose up` to build and start the MySQL DB, Adminer, and PaperMC Server
+Run `docker compose up` to build and start MySQL DB, phpmypadmin, and PaperMC Server

-Adminger is hosted on http://localhost:8080
+phpmypadmin is hosted on http://localhost:8080

-To open the console run `docker attach papermc`
+Run `console.bat` to open console